-Lamborghini’s current flagship has been with us for ten years now, with a multitude of versions along the way.
+Lamborghini’s current flagship has been with us for ten years now, with a multitude of derivatives along the way.

-The Murcielago had more Audi influence once the German company had taken the reins but still provided the Lamborghini madness we know and love, and that stayed in production for almost ten years.
+The Murcielago had more Audi influence once the German company had taken the reins but still provided the Lamborghini flair we now welcome like an old friend, and that stayed in production for almost ten years.
 This year marks ten years of the current flagship model, the Aventador, so it's clear that Lamborghini wants to eke as much as it can out of its big V12s.